lingluodlut/lingluodlut.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the College of Computer Science and Technology at Dalian University of Technology, where I am affiliated with [Information Retrieval lab](http://ir.dlut.edu.cn/).
+I am a Ph.D. student in the College of Computer Science and Technology at Dalian University of Technology, where I am a member of [Information Retrieval lab](http://ir.dlut.edu.cn/).
 My research interests inculde Natural Language Processing, Biomedical Text Mining, and Deep Learning.
 I received my master's degree and bachelor's degree in the School of Information Science and Engineering at Xiamen University.
 I like traveling and photography (See my CV for more information).

-Research Interest
+Research Interests
 =====